tidalvirus/bashup/README.md

 # bashup
-Simply Python Key Bashing Program
+Simple Python Key Bashing Program

 Important - starts up in full screen, and needs you to press ESC AND p together to quit.
-This is so it can't be exited by accident
+This is so it can't be exited by accident.

+## What does it do?

+* Bounces a square on the screen off the edges.
+Colour can be changed, as can size and speed.

+## Commands

+F - toggle FPS (frames per second) display left/right arrow - change size of the square up/down arrow - change speed of the square space bar - the square changes colour

 ## Requirements

-pygame, and python.
+This was written to run on a Raspberry Pi.
+It needs:

+Python.
+pygame.

 That should be it.

-## What does it do?

-* Bounces a square on the screen off the edges.
-* The square changes colour if you press the space bar.
-* You can change the speed by pressing the cursor keys up/down.
-* You can change the size by pressing the cursor keys left/down.

 ## What will it do?